ConnorRawls/SmartHAProxy/haproxy/doc/lua-api/index.rst

   processing after some data have been returned to the client (eg: a redirect).
   To do so, a reply may be provided.
 This object is optional and may contain a status code, a reason, a header list and a body.
 All these fields are optional.
 When not provided, the default values are used.
 By default, with an empty reply object, an empty HTTP 200 response is returned to the client.
 If no reply object is provided, the transaction is terminated without any reply.
-If a reply object is provided, it must not exceed the buffer size once converted into the internal HTTP representing.
-Because for now there is no easy way to be sure it fits, it is probably better to keep it reasonably small.

   The reply object may be fully created in lua or the class Reply may be used to create it.